DrEmpiricism/Optimize-Offline/README.md

 All content is copied to the image in locations that are in accordance with Microsoft's deployment guidelines.
 For example, any system logo is uploaded to '\Windows\System32\oobe\info\logo', wallpaper is uploaded to '\Windows\Web\Wallpaper', scripts are uploaded to '\Windows\Setup\Scripts' and an unattend.xml is uploaded to '\Windows\Panther' (this is detailed more below).

 All content can be either folders or directories themselves, or individual files.
 If, for example, you want a wallpaper directory called 'Custom', Optimize-Offline will copy the added 'Custom' directory - and all contents therein - to the '\Windows\Web\Wallpaper' directory.
 Optimize-Offline will not just copy all content over haphazardly and create a massive mess of files or completely omit a specific file structure.

+**Optimize-Offline does NOT add any script to the registry to be automatically executed during new user log-in and all content is ONLY copied to the image.
+Only default setup scripts like SetupComplete.cmd, OOBE.cmd and ErrorHandler.cmd will run automatically as they're designed to do by default.**

 ## unattend.xml Answer File ##